 Setting Clients within LAN for Network Boot

 Set client computers within LAN for network boot.
-Open clients, then before they enter system, press specific hotkey to enter and enter BIOS (usually, hotkey is F8 or DEL, and it depends on what computer model you use), then enable “Network Boot” in the BIOS setting.
-If your computer boots with UEFI mode, please set it into traditional boot mode in BOIS---“Legacy boot mode”.
+Open clients, press the specific hotkey to enter and enter BIOS (usually, press F12 or ESC while booting your PC, and it depends on what computer model you use), then enable “Network Boot” in the BIOS setting.
+If your computer is UEFI compatible, please make sure legacy boot mode is enabled in BIOS setting

 Restart client computer and press specific DEL key to enter “UEFI Dual BIOS”.
 You can do following the steps for PXE network boot.